Hubs-Foundation/hubs-docs/docs/setup-updating.md

 1. **Please fill out [this support form](https://support.mozilla.org/en-US/users/auth?next=%2Fen-US%2Fquestions%2Fnew%2Fhubs%2Fform) to request a refund (you will need to log in with your Firefox account to be able to submit the support form).**
 2. **Under "What do you need help with?", select "Payments & Billing".**
-3. **Enter "Refund Request" in the "Subject" and ask for your refund in the "Message" form.**
+3. **Enter "Refund Request" in the "Subject" and request your refund in the "Message" form.**
    <img src="img/refund-form.png" alt="The subscription dashboard">
 4. **Submit the form.**